Rtmurase/content-ops-starter/content/pages/index.md

           fontWeight: 400
       type: TitleBlock
     subtitle: Navigating life through the stars
-    text: "Welcome to\_**TheCosmicPolitan**, where the stars align to illuminate your path.
-Our mission is to offer insights that help you resonate with your true self and the universe.
-Dive into the depths of astrology and emerge with newfound clarity and peace\n"
+    text: "Welcome to\_**TheCosmicPolitan**, where our mission is to help you bring more peace into your life.
+Our astrology services are here to offer you insight into your life's journey and guidance at times of turbulence, change, or even peace. \n"
     colors: bg-light-fg-dark
     styles:
       self: